contemplative-software/contextctl/README.md

 # contextctl

 `contextctl` is a repo-aware CLI that keeps prompts and rules consistent across every codebase.
-It pulls the right content from a central Git repository, filters it for the current repo, and outputs the result in formats that work with Cursor, Claude Code, and other AI IDEs.
+It pulls the right content from a central Git repository, filters it for the current repo, and outputs the result in formats that work with Cursor, Claude Code, and other coding agents.

 ## Features